 Re-Aged Debt Disputes: Fix an Incorrect Date of Delinquency Fast

-Credit reports should tell an honest story about your past.
-Account re-aging rewrites that story by slapping a fresher “date of first delinquency” (DOFD) on an old debt so it looks brand-new.
-The practice keeps negative info alive beyond the FCRA’s seven-year limit, drags down scores, and violates federal law.
-Below we explain how re-aging happens, why it’s illegal, and what you can do to spot—and stop—it.
+Consumer reports (aka “credit reports”) should only report accurate information about you and your financial history.
+Account re-aging rewrites that history by applying a newer “date of first delinquency” (DOFD) to an old debt.
+The practice keeps negative info alive beyond the FCRA’s general seven-year reporting limit, it harms scores, and it violates federal law.
+Below we explain how re-aging happens, why it’s illegal, and what you can do to spot it (and stop it).

 What Is “Account Re-Aging”?